JulianBOrtega/xSAISAISAI/README.md

 ## Exactly what do you do?
 Let's see:
-- I develop videogames as a hobby, mostly in Unity
+- I develop videogames as a hobby, mostly in Unity.
 - I'm in process of becoming a Fullstack Web-Developer.
 Check my repos!
 - I experiment and learn with new things all the time.
-Discord bots, artificial intelligence, anything that sounds like fun~
+Discord bots, artificial intelligence, whatever that inspires me to create a new project~

 And also more stuff in the side that you can't see here.
 Like art, Live2D, self-learning languages (Like, japanese), video editing, etc.